-These recipes are winners: Brussels Sprouts and Mushroom Casserole, my slow cooker mashed potatoes, these brown butter and harissa roasted carrots and a sweet potato dish.
-We also have to have gravy, stuffing (of course, sometimes we make two!) and a healthier green bean casserole.
+These recipes are winners: Brussels Sprouts with bacon casserole, my slow cooker mashed potatoes, these brown butter and harissa roasted carrots and a sweet potato dish.
+We also have to have gravy, my hot and spicy cheesebread stuffing (of course, sometimes we make two!) and a healthier green bean casserole.

 These green beans are delicious if you don’t want to make a casserole.
 Photo above.

 This Potato Gratin recipe is a MUST MAKE for Thanksgiving!
 The recipe is here.
 If you make it, let me know.
 My family went crazy for this last year so it’s a staple.

 These Pecan Pie Bars are absolutely delicious and are great with vanilla ice cream or whipped cream.

 But wait . . there’s more!

 If you want to get THREE PIES IN ONE, try this Pecan Apple Pumpkin Pie, photo above.
 Make this Chocolate Pumpkin Slab Pie, it’s a delicious variation to a pumpkin pie, or simply pick up a pumpkin pie from the grocery store!

 If you’re feeling fancy, you have to give this Pumpkin Buttercream Swiss Roll cake a try!
 It’s so good!
 Wishing everyone a safe and delicious holiday!
 See more TIPS below!

 Think about what’s important to you and your family: the sides, the turkey, the dessert?
 And then, make a game plan: